Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Remove samplers
 ^^^^^^^^^^^^^^^
-In PyTorch, you must use `torch.nn.DistributedSampler` for multi-node or TPU training in PyTorch.
+In PyTorch, you must use `torch.nn.DistributedSampler` for multi-node or TPU training.
 The sampler makes sure each GPU sees the appropriate part of your data.

 .. testcode::